jimasp/behave-vsc/CONTRIBUTING.md

 ---
 ## Troubleshooting
 - See troubleshooting section in the main [README](README.md#troubleshooting) for non-development issues.
-- Most development problems can be resolved by either removing all breakpoints, or restart the watch tasks in terminal window.
+- Most development problems can be resolved by either (a) removing all breakpoints, (b) restarting the watch tasks in terminal window, or (c) restarting vscode.
 - If you're not hitting a breakpoint, remove _all_ breakpoints and re-add your breakpoint (see below for more info).
 - If you are stepping in to external code, then it's likely you either hit pause, or you need to remove all breakpoints.
 - If your source goes out of sync with debug, kill any watches in the terminal window to force a rebuild.
 - If you are getting invalid errors in the "problems" window, kill any watch tasks in the terminal window to force a rebuild.
+If that fails, restart vscode.
 - If you get an error running "Debug Extension...", set a breakpoint in the `activate()` function.
 - If you get an error running "Run Extension Test Suite...", set a breakpoint in the `runAllTestsAndAssertTheResults()` function.
-- If you don't hit either function breakpoint, try putting a breakpoint at the very first line of every `.ts` file and see if it jumps out of debugging, e.g. is there a node module import/webpack issue?
+- If you don't hit either above function breakpoint, try putting a breakpoint at the very first (import) line of every `.ts` file and see if it jumps out of debugging, e.g. is there a node module import/webpack issue?
 - Delete all breakpoints from both extension and host environments if any of the following occur:
 	- If you don't hit a breakpoint that you're sure you should be hitting.
 This may be down to sourcemaps and breakpoints being out of sync (in this case, also consider doing a `git commit` and `git clean fdx`).
 	- If `npm run test` fails on the command line due to a timeout.